yibowang622/yibowang622.github.io/_posts/2025-04-07-Transformer-with-Probabilistic-Output.md

 ### 📈 Prediction Strategy
 Our model outputs probabilities for next-day upward price movements, enabling the following decision framework:

-✅ BUY → When predicted probability exceeds threshold (optimal: 0.6-0.8) ❌ SELL/SHORT → When predicted probability falls below threshold
+✅ BUY → When predicted probability exceeds threshold (optimal: 0.6-0.8)<br>
+❌ SELL/SHORT → When predicted probability falls below threshold<br>
-⏹️ NO POSITION → When confidence is insufficient at either extreme
+⏹️ NO POSITION → When confidence is insufficient at either extreme<br>

 ```python
 import yfinance as yf